-I apply pure neem oil along with liquid fish at half-inch green, pink, petal fall, and 7 to 10 days after that.
+I apply pure neem oil along with liquid fish at the week of quarter-inch green, pink, petal fall, and 7 to 10 days after that.
 This early season program addresses many orchard health fronts including the primary infection period of fungal diseases like scab and rust.
 The pace of the weather AND the overlap with other materials (like Surround kaolin clay) determine exact timing.
 I continue to use neem through the summer (but now with certain fermented herbal teas rather than liquid fish) on a 10 to 14 day schedule, again coinciding with any other specific spray needs.
 A late August spray on the later varieties finishes up the use of neem oil for the season here in northern New Hampshire.

 Raw neem seed oil will be anything but easy to spray unless you know the tricks of the trade.
 Due to its high levels of natural vegetable fats, unadulterated neem becomes as thick as butter at temperatures below 60°F. Planning ahead is a must when it comes time to spray: Place the container in a warm room (but not directly in sunlight) for a day or two until the consistency reverts to a homogenous liquid.
 Placing semi-thawed neem into a pot of warm water on cool mornings may be a necessary as a final step the day of spraying.
 An emulsifying agent can be any biodegradable soap.
 This must first be mixed directly into the neem oil; on the order of one tablespoon of emulsifier per 6 oz. of neem oil.
 Pour this oil/soap blend into warm water in a five-gallon bucket and stir vigorously before adding this mixture to the spray tank and its full volume of cooler water.
 Applications made every 10-14 days should prove entirely helpful.
 Be sure to clean your sprayer lines immediately afterwards.